María Antonieta de las Nieves: Career

 She made her film debut in the fantasy film Pulgarcito (1957), starring María Elena Marqués, José Elías Moreno, and Cesáreo Quezadas in the title role.
 At age 10, she became a voice actress; she provided the Spanish voices for characters such as Wednesday Addams from The Addams Family, Eddie Munster from The Munsters, Batgirl from Batman, and Invisible Woman from Fantastic Four.
 Her first telenovela was Estafa de amor (1961), starring Carmen Montejo and Amparo Rivelles.

 De las Nieves became famous as La Chilindrina in the Televisa sitcom El Chavo del Ocho.
 She was also the lead actress in El Chapulín Colorado until 1973, when she left and Florinda Meza replaced her.
 She was a voice actress at Televisa, when Chespirito heard her talk.
 Thinking her voice was perfect for the Chilindrina character, he offered her a job at his new television program, and she accepted.
 Both El Chavo del Ocho and El Chapulín Colorado became hits across Latin America, in New Zealand and the United States, as well as various other countries where the program was translated into local languages.
 The casts of Chavo and Chapulín toured extensively whilst the series was on; after cancellation of the series' filming in Mexico, its actors continued travelling, and the series continued to be featured in many Latin American countries (as of 2024, it is still shown in the United States).

 In 1994, she was cast as the lead in Aquí está la Chilindrina, in which she lives in a convent with various nuns and orphan girls.
 Despite only lasting a short run, it had big success.
 She played Dulce Amado, an elderly aunt, in the Telemundo telenovela Dame Chocolate (2007).
 In 2012, de las Nieves participated as a contestant in Univision's third season of Mira Quién Baila.
 She has voiced Vanellope von Schweetz in the Spanish dub of Wreck-It Ralph (2012).

+De las Nieves also portrayed La Chilindrina in a character spinoff film titled La Chilindrina en apuros, which was released in Mexico in December 1994.